cyanide0081/rffmpeg/README.md

 <br>

 <a name="installation"></a>
-## **Installation**
+# **Installation**

+**1.** Installing *FFmpeg*

-In order to use this tool you will first need to install FFmpeg, so here are two ways to do it:
+In order to use this tool you will first need to install FFmpeg, either by getting it from your systems's package manager (examples shown below), or by downloading the binaries from a [stable release](https://ffmpeg.org/download.html), extracting them and adding the `bin` folder to your `PATH`

 <br>

 ### **Windows (10+)**

-If you're using Windows 10.1709 or newer, you can install it by simply opening PowerShell and running:
+If you're using Windows 10.1709 or newer, you can install it with *WinGet* by running:

     winget install ffmpeg